-Generator Reactance (per unit)
+Generator Reactance (Per Unit)

-Sub-transient: 0.18; Transient: 0.25; Steady-State: 1.5.
+Sub transient 0.18

+Transient 0.25

+Steady State 1.5

-Figure 4-16.
+Figure 4-20.
 System Example

-Downstream current is the current in the downstream relay with which the 51/27 elements must coordinate (refer to Table 4-1).
+Downstream current in Table 4-1 is the current in the downstream relay with which the BE1-51/27C elements must coordinate.
 The currents are the changes resulting from the fault assuming a driving point voltage of 11 kV.
-Actual currents are the sum of the table values plus the pre-fault load current.
-Transient level currents are based on the use of the generator transient reactance.
-Steady-state level currents are based on the use of generator steady-state reactance, assuming no generator boost, so they are minimum values.
-Note that the table values apply for three-phase faults.
-Transient levels in the generators for a phase-phase fault will be about equal to the three-phase current value.
-Steady-state levels in the generators will be higher for a phase-to-phase fault.
-Set the undervoltage control to 80 percent of the rated system voltage.
+Actual currents will be the sum of the table values plus the pre-fault load currents.
+Transient level currents are based on use of the generator transient reactance.
+Steady-state level currents are based on use of generator steady-state reactance and assuming no generator regulator boost.
+Note that the table values apply for 3-phase faults.
+Transient level currents in generators for a phase-to-phase fault will be about equal to the 3-phase current values.
+Steady-state level currents in the generators will be higher for a phase-to-phase fault.